Skip to content

 Frequently asked questions

-What is the typical repair cost for hail damage in Colorado Springs?
+What is the typical cost to repair hail damage on a 2,000 square foot roof in Colorado Springs?

-How long does it take to get a roof repaired after hail damage?
+How long will it take to get a repair scheduled after a major hail storm?

 Wind/hail deductible notice